msxenon/flutter_reference/README.md

 #3 https://medium.com/@artrmz/flutter-interview-questions-and-answers-2020-adad5dacaf6a
 #4 https://github.com/power19942/flutter-interview-questions

-# Additional Questions
+# Additional Questions  (Advanced).
 -Whats the different between dependencies and dev_dependencies in pubspec.yaml?
 -mention a couple of testing procedures in dart / flutter !
 -have you used DataClasses(DTO) in dart ? how do you create them?
 -tell us about what is functional programming and how to use it in dart?
 -Define External Functions?
+-talk about dart generators? (sync*,async*, yeild & yeild*)
+-why do we use asserts and when?
+-whats the different between throw and rethrow?
+-Have you heard about The "covariant" keyword? describe with small example.
+-whats deferred imports?
+-whats "hide" keyward?